alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 4. Remove the top rows containing exploration metadata so that the first visible row contains the column headers.
 5. Add a new column titled 'Average sessions per user'.
 6. Divide the 'Sessions' column by the 'Total users' column.
+7. To calculate the proportion completing in a single session, divide:

+   Total users (completion page AND session count = 1)
+   ÷
+   Total users (completion page, all)

 ### Variables